Git-For-Geeks/Data-Structures-and-Algorithms/README.md

 3. All of your codes should be in same branch named as your github username Suppose you are solving 6 problems from this REPO throughout your journey of 10 days, then all of this folders should be in same branch

+4. Add only function and explanation in your code, No need to add input-output
 ```